biniamgebregergs/testGithub/README.md

 testGithub
 ==========

-My first github test repository
+This is my first github trial, cheers!